allisonwmoss/allisonwmoss/README.md

-# project1
+# Junimo Jump
-Browser-based game incorporating HTML, CSS, and JS.
+A browser-based game that tests players' memory.